ecedeniz1/FireIncidentPrediction/README.md

 ## Research Questions

-1. What are the temporal and spatial patterns of fire incidents in İzmir in 2023, and how do socioeconomic indicators (e.g., income levels, building types) influence fire incident rates?
+1. What are the seasonal, geographical, and causal patterns of fire incidents in İzmir during 2023, and how are these patterns influenced by socioeconomic indicators such as neighborhood income levels and building structures?
-2. Can machine learning techniques be used to forecast daily fire incident counts based on spatial, temporal, and urban features?
+2. Can a machine learning model be developed to accurately predict the daily number of fire incidents in İzmir, using spatial, temporal, and structural characteristics?

 ## Methods Overview